noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 increased the number of subordinates, acting as her limbs, and in just a thousand years, she was able to spread her roots behind the vast Demon Realm.
 Using her ability to manipulate information, she was able to bring order to the Demon Realm...
-Constructing ranks like the “Six Kings” and the “Peerage-holders”.”
+Constructing ranks like the ‘Six Kings’ and the ‘Peerage-holders.’”

 [...Come to think of it, Ozma-san told me a story like that.]